-BACKLITE This adjustment is only on the 1835 wall mounts and all the 1837 models.
+BACKLITE CUTOFF This adjustment is only on the wall mount model.
 This is adjusted at the factory and should NOT be adjusted in the field.

-4.5 Master Code Switch
+4.4 Master Code Switch

 The master code switch MUST be kept in the OFF position for normal operation.
 Turn the master code switch ON only when programming the system's master code.
 See section 3.2.1 to program the system's master code.
 If the master code switch is turned ON and a new master code is NOT entered, the system will sound a long tone after approximately 30 seconds.
 This tone will continue every 30 seconds until a new master code is entered, or until the switch is turned off.